sanity/pav.rs/README.md

 ## Features

-* Employs an isotonic spline algorithm for smooth interpolation
+* Smart linear interpolation between points and extrapolation outside the training data domain
 * Fairly efficient implementation without compromizing code readability
 * Will intelligently extrapolate to compute _y_ for values of _x_ greater or less than those used to build the PAV model